wp-plugins/cp-image-store/readme.txt

 **Premium Features**

 *	Includes a shopping cart to buy multiple products in a single purchase
+*	Allows to insert list of products filtered by top selling or newest products
 *	Allows including a watermark on image previews
 *	Allows to set discounts to promote sales
 *   Allows to set discount coupons to promote sales from specific sources
 *   Allows to group all purchased items in one compacted download

 If you want more information about this plugin or another one don't doubt to visit my website: